Best Platform to Find Roommate for Your Move

 You will also need to know if your potential roommate is the type that goes to bed early or the type that plays music till they fall asleep, or perhaps those who love to have perfect silence at exactly 9 pm.
 This will surely affect you even though there is no rule that says roommates must go to sleep and wake up at the same time.
 To determine if your lifestyle is a good match, you might want to touch on this as it is important.

 What’s your Policy on Guests?

-Will you be okay if your potential roommates have friends over for occasional, get together, or more frequent visits?
+Will you be okay if your potential roommates have friends over for an occasional, get-togethers, or more frequent visits?
 Will they be okay if you do the same?
 Having family members or friends who come over frequently may be where conflicts begin to ensue between you and your roommate just like having a partner who stays over most of the time.
 Determining together how long guests can stay in your home could be a good idea to start with.
 Communication around who visits, when, and how frequent the visits will be should be observed.

 What’s your Ideal Roommate Situation like?